December 4, 2016

 Read the scripture passage again, followed by this reflection:

 How does this passage connect with the experience of your daily life?

 Read the scripture passage one more time.
 Bring to the Lord the praise, petition, or thanksgiving that the Word inspires in you.
-After all have had a chance to make their prayer, all recite the Lord’s Prayer and the following:
+Recite the Lord’s Prayer and the following: